bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Here-s-the-expanded-list-.md

 <a href="https://github.com/antontarasenko/awesome-economics" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/antontarasenko/awesome-economics"><strong>GitHub — antontarasenko/awesome-economics: A curated collection of links for economists</strong>
 <br/>

 <em>A curated collection of links for economists.
-Part of the “Awesome X” series.
+Part of the "Awesome X" series.
 The list is periodically updated with new…</em>github.com</a><a href="https://github.com/antontarasenko/awesome-economics" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://github.com/sublimino/awesome-funny-markov" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/sublimino/awesome-funny-markov"><strong>GitHub — sublimino/awesome-funny-markov: A curated list of delightfully amusing and facetious…</strong>
 <br/>